printfn/fend/documentation/manpage.md

 # COPYRIGHT

-fend is licensed under the GPL 3.0 (or later).
+fend is available under the MIT license.
 You can find the source code at [https://github.com/printfn/fend](https://github.com/printfn/fend).

 # CHANGELOG